tootlife1/tootlife1.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in University of Pennsylvania, Computer and Information Science, 2008
+* Ph.D. in Computer and Information Science, University of Pennsylvania, 2008
-* M.Sc. in University of Pennsylvania, Computer and Information Science, 2004
+* M.Sc. in Computer and Information Science, University of Pennsylvania, 2004
-* B.Sc. in Loyola University Chicago, Computer Science, 2002
+* B.Sc. in Computer Science, Loyola University Chicago, 2002

-Work experience
+Work Experience
 ======
-* 2008-Present: Lecturer and Senior Lecturer
-  * Kinneret Academic College, Software + Information Systems Engineering
+* 2008-Present: Lecturer and Senior Lecturer | Kinneret College on the Sea of Galilee, Software + Information Systems Engineering
   * Responsible for programming practice and instruction for academic staff
   * Taught 15+ academic courses on computer networks, data security, software engineering, databases, algorithms, distributed systems, operating systems, and Android development
   * Mentored junior lecturers and teaching assistants.